imrushi/imrushi.github.io/content/notes/go.md

 #### Multiple Return Value

 One of Go's unusual features is that functions and methods can return multiple values.
 This feature is quite useful in various situations where you need to return more than one piece of information from a function.
-Multiple return values allow you to efficiently handle errors, return status code, or return additional context information along with the primary reuslt.
+Multiple return values allow you to efficiently handle errors, return status code, or return additional context information along with the primary result.

 Below is Division program which return multiple values like quotient, remainder :